Flux159/cassie-odm/README.md

 * Hinting - node-cassandra-cql supports hinting (if you need to use it, use the node-cassandra-cql connection to make your query)
 * Optional - specify table name when creating (in schema options - should automatically sync to use that tableName)
 * Collections - collection modifications - (UPDATE/REMOVE in single query with IN clause is supported, but Cassie doesn't do collection manipulation yet)
+* Proper collection updates - list & map do not update accurately using Cassie (must manually use CQL for updates) - see [this video](https://www.youtube.com/watch?v=qphhxujn5Es) from 10-16 minutes.
 * Queries loaded from external CQL files - [node-priam](https://github.com/godaddy/node-priam) supports this currently, it also supports Fluent syntax for manual cql creation, and some other options for retry handling.
 * Counters are not supported by Cassie (alternative is to use Integers)
 * Change type of defined columns - should be possible, but need a translation layer between Cassandra's Java Marshaller classes and Cassie types
 * Stream rows - node-cassandra-cql supports it, but it was failing in Cassie's tests, so its not included at the moment (stream is included though and performs a similar function)
 * Advanced table creation options - Not currently supported by cassie (alternative is to use ALTER TABLE in cqlsh or create table manually in cqlsh)
 * Paging - Generic Paging support is not quite ready yet (to use client side paging, see "Data Modeling Notes", "Common Examples", and "Table Creation Options").
 Also see driver issue below.

+* Testing Update with TTL
+* Migrating all tests to automated testing with Mocha / Istanbul (see readme-tests)

 * Not on roadmap: Connecting to multiple keyspaces (ie keyspace multi-tenancy with one app) - Can currently use a new connection and manually run CQL, but can't sync over multiple keyspaces because schemas and models are tied to a single cassie instance.
 Current way to deal with this is to use a separate server process (ie a different express/nodejs server process) and don't do multitenancy over multiple keyspaces in the same server process.